taskless/taskless/docs/get-started/nextjs.md

 2. The `path` the API route is publicly reachable on.
 This is combined with your base url to create a full URL that Taskless should ping
 3. The `job` callback.
 An async function that receives your job along with any additional metadata

-## Routing to the Queue

-Next.js takes care of automatically routing requests to our API endpoint.
-If we're using a provider with edge functions such as Vercel, these API routes will also be packaged up for a serverless environment.
+If using Typescript, you can define `<T>` to establish typings for the Job's payload.
+Once created, we can use the default export from this file both for receiving job requests from Taskless.
+Next.js will automatically manage the routing to this file for us as a Serverless API function.

 ## Adding Items

-With the queue set up, sending items to your Queue is as easy as importing the queue and calling the `enqueue` method.
+With the queue set up, sending items to your Queue is straightforward.
+Import the API endpoint and call the `enqueue` method.

 ```ts
 // /some/hypothetical/file.ts